EpiGenomicsCode/ProteinStruct-Containers/README.md

 # AlphaFold 3 Singularity Container Build

 This repository contains scripts to build a Singularity container for AlphaFold 3, optimized for both **ARM64** and **x86** systems with NVIDIA GPUs.
-This setup has been tested on NVIDIA GPUs.
+This setup has been tested on NVIDIA GPUs for both ARM and x86 based systems.

 ## Architecture Overview